Svanteberg/Virtual-EEG-electrodes/README.md

     python3.7 gn1.py
 ```

 If the folder 'results' does not exist, it will be created in the current directory.
-To use a pre-trained network of type GN1 on new EEG data, run
+To use a pre-trained network of type GN1 on new EEG data, the file `gn1_weights.h5` will have to be downloaded into a folder named 'models'.
+Then run

 ```
     python3.7 gn1_pretrained.py
 ```

-The file ´gn1_weights.h5´ will have to be downloaded into a folder named 'models'.
 To visualize the generated data, and to compare it to the original EEG data, run

  ```
     python3.7 plot_eeg_gn1.py